 4. Securing training operations

-If you work in health, construction, defense, or aerospace industries, compliance and security are probably always on your mind.
+If you work in health and safety, construction, defense, or aviation industries, compliance and security are probably always on your mind.
 A Training Resource Management System’s certification tracking and integration of employee recycling in the training plan enable you to follow industry regulations and reduce risk.

 5. Sales and profitability